 City Lublin, Poland

-LSM estates continouesly provoke discussions between architects and art historians.
+LSM estates continously provokes discussions between architects and art historians.
 Some of them seem to forget that the housing estate is not just an architecture or an urban plan.
-The dozen of interesting forms of blocks are inhabited by several thousand (of not any no less interesting!) people.
+The dozen of interesting forms of blocks are inhabited by several thousands of (no less interesting!) people.
 In our opinion, residents are the true practitioners of the Open Form theory in housing, and our task is to strengthen their perspectives.